MiskaWasTaken/CryptNet/server/README.md

-# Darkwire Server
+# CryptNet server

-This is the backend for [Darkwire](https://github.com/darkwire/darkwire.io).
-It requires [darkwire-client](../client) in order to run.
+This is the backend for [CryptNet](https://github.com/MiskaWasTaken/CryptNet).
+It requires [CryptNet-client](../client) in order to run.